odoo/documentation/content/administration/odoo_sh/getting_started/branches.rst

 * Setting payment acquirers and shipping providers in test mode.
 * Disabling IAP services

-The latest database will be kept alive indefinitely, older ones from the same branch may get garbage collected to make room for new ones.
-It will be valid for 3 months, after which you will be expected to rebuild the branch.
+The latest database will be kept alive for one year after which you will be expected to rebuild the branch.
+Older ones from the same branch may get garbage collected to make room for new ones.
 If you make configuration or view changes in these databases, make sure to document them or write them directly in the modules of the branch, using XML data files overriding the default configuration or views.